Words matter. Some powerful words above from inaugural poem “The Hill We Climb” by Amanda Gorman, National Youth Poet Laureate.

 Are you ready to add a cue?
 Can you predictably produce a desired behavior in your dog in a training session?
 Yes?
 Than do the following, starting with the old cue:

 The old cue is whatever elicits the behavior in the training session.
 In targeting, it was the presentation of the target (such as your hand, or a target stick or sticky note).
-Now, you can say a verbal cue as you present the target.
+Now, you can say a verbal cue just before you present the target, or just before the dog has access to the target.
 The target is still (obviously) going to be part of the context of the behavior, but the verbal cue will eventually allow you to inform the dog that you want him to touch the target when he is at a distance from you or the target.
 The dog (hopefully) does the cued behavior which you mark with a click and then give a treat (reinforcement).

 Repeat the sequence above several times, and the dog will begin to understand that the verbal cue predicts the appearance of the target, which he then touches to get a click/treat.
 Learning!
 You should see the dog looking for the target after you say the verbal cue.